 Tender- Two-man West Marine inflatable kayak with two paddles.

-Cooking/ food/ water storage: 2-burner Origo Alcohol Stove, no refridgeration, food locker, under berth food storage, hanging food hammocks.
-Drinking water is carried in 7-gallon plastic water jugs.
+Cooking/ food/ water storage/ etc: 2-burner Origo Alcohol Stove, no refridgeration, food locker, under berth food storage, hanging food hammocks.
+Drinking water is carried in plastic water jugs.
+Head forward.